simolus3/fluttie/README.md

 ## Things to keep in mind when using this:
  - No iOS support yet
- - Loading animations from files is taking quite some time at the moment as the dart code needs to send the full animation declaration to the plugin.
-When [this issue](https://github.com/flutter/flutter/issues/11019) gets fixed, it might be faster.
-   The time required also seems to be a lot shorter in non-debug builds.
  - Due to a delay between the dart code and the native backend, controlling multiple animations can be a bit laggy.
 Rendering multiple animations will also heavily reduce your apps framerate (Using multiple threads to circumvent this has already been implemented, but [crashes Flutter](https://github.com/flutter/flutter/issues/14169)).